microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/callrecords-serviceuseragent.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The serviceUserAgent type.
 Represents a service user agent of an endpoint in a call.
 Inherits from [userAgent](callrecords-useragent.md) type.

 Namespace: microsoft.graph.callRecords